Webhooks

 Webhook Status

-A healthy webhook shows recent activity and no delivery failures.
+A healthy connection shows recent activity in the Processed tab and few or no entries in Failed.
 If a repository hasn't sent events in a while, that may indicate a problem.

 Troubleshooting